jgaa/restc-cpp/README.md

 This is a small and fast REST client library in C++.

+<b>What it does:<b>
-Simply said, it formulates a HTTP reqest to a REST API server, and transforms the JSON reply payload into a native C++ class (GET).
-It can also serialize a native C++ object or a container of C++ objects into a JSON payload and send it to the REST API server (POST, PUT).
-And of cource, it can just formulate a HTTP request to the REST API without serializing data in either direction (typically DELETE).
+- It formulates a HTTP reqest to a REST API server.
+Then, it transforms the JSON reply payload into a native C++ class (GET).
+- It Serialize a native C++ object or a container of C++ objects into a JSON payload and send it to the REST API server (POST, PUT).
+- It formulates a HTTP request to the REST API without serializing any data in either direction (typically DELETE).
 That's it.

 It does not solve world hunger.
 It make no attempts to be a C++ framework.

-You can use it's single components, like the powerful C++ HTTP Client to send and receive non-Json data as a native C++ replacement for libcurl.
+You can use it's single components, like the powerful C++ HTTP Client to send and receive non-JSON data as a native C++ replacement for libcurl.
-You can use the template code that transforms data between C++ and JSON for other purposes - but the library is designed and implemented for the single purpose of using C++ to interact efficiently and effortless with REST API servers.
+You can use the template code that transforms data between C++ and JSON for other purposes (for example in a REST API SERVER) - but the library is designed and implemented for the single purpose of using C++ to interact efficiently and effortless with external REST API servers.

 The library is written by Jarle (jgaa) Aase, a senior freelance C++ developer with roughly 30 years of experience in software developemnt.